Monthly weather averages & travel planning

 Humidity

-January ranks 9th sunniest of the year in Delhi, with an average 9 daily sunshine hours.
+January ranks 10th sunniest of the year in Delhi, with an average 9 daily sunshine hours.
 The driest months are November, December, and October.
 May is the hottest month (40°C avg high); January is the coolest (20°C).
 From here, temperatures rise 3°C into February.
 Compared to last month (December: 22°C high, 1 rain days), January is cooler and wetter.
-January sits in the middle of the annual sunshine ranking for Delhi, offering a reasonable balance of good weather and manageable crowds.
+January is one of the least sunny months, but that often means lower prices and fewer fellow tourists.

 | Month | High | Low | Rain Days | Sun | Details |